tanamix22/FlightForm/README.md

-# FlightForm
+# Citas
- Application to create appointments for veterinary
+ technical test for itglober

-Application to create appointments for veterinary.
+App to simulate formulary for flight agencies.
+This application was designed for a tecnichal test.

 # Technology

-HTML, CSS, SCSS, Skeleton and React.
+HTML, CSS, SCSS and React.

 # Deploy

-The project is displayed [Here](https://flight-form-67xzwfs7m-flightform.vercel.app/).
+The project is displayed [Here](https://flight-form.vercel.app/).

 # Team